Rising interest rates: Why they’re increasing and how this might affect you

 As interest rates rise for all loans, student loan rates typically go up, too.

 • Federal student loans have fixed interest rates, so the rate you have now will stay the same for the life of the loan.
 If you need a new federal loan, though, you may end up with a higher interest rate.
-A federal direct loan taken out before July 2023 had a rate of 4.99%, while the interest rate on loans taken out between July 1, 2023 and July 1, 2024 will be 5.50%.footnote 2
+A federal direct loan taken out before July 2024 had a rate of 5.50%, while the interest rate on loans taken out between July 1, 2024 and July 1, 2025 will be 6.53%.footnote 2

 • Private student loans offer the choice of fixed or variable interest rates, which you choose when you first get the loan.

-• Existing fixed interest rates on loans won’t change, but new loans will likely have a higher rate.
+• Existing fixed interest rates on loans won’t change, but new loans may have a higher rate.

-• If you have a variable interest rate loan, your interest rate has probably been pretty stable.
+• If you have a variable interest rate loan, your interest rate may have been pretty stable.
 As rates increase, however, indexes will likely rise, causing your loan rate and total cost to go up, too.

 What can I do about my rising variable rate loan?